maltesie/bridge/README.md

 If you use this software or anything it produces for work to be published, please cite:

-Malte Siemers, Michalis Lazaratos, Konstantina Karathanou, Federico Guerra, Leonid Brown, and Ana-Nicoleta Bondar.
+Malte Siemers, Michalis Lazaratos, Konstantina Karathanou, <br/>
+Federico Guerra, Leonid Brown, and Ana-Nicoleta Bondar. <br/>
-Bridge: A graph-based algorithm to analyze dynamic H-bond networks in membrane proteins, Journal of Chemical Theory and Computation, under revision October 2019.
+Bridge: A graph-based algorithm to analyze dynamic H-bond networks <br/>
+in membrane proteins, Journal of Chemical Theory and Computation, under revision October 2019.

 and

-Federico Guerra, Malte Siemers, Christopher Mielack, and Ana-Nicoleta Bondar Dynamics of Long-Distance Hydrogen-Bond Networks in Photosystem II The Journal of Physical Chemistry B 2018 122 (17), 4625-4641
+Federico Guerra, Malte Siemers, Christopher Mielack, and Ana-Nicoleta Bondar<br/>
+Dynamics of Long-Distance Hydrogen-Bond Networks in Photosystem II<br/>
+The Journal of Physical Chemistry B 2018 122 (17), 4625-4641 <br/>

 ## Installation Guide